smartrics/Samples/chat_server/README.md

 ## Important notes

 * The server needs to scale to 100 concurrent connections and 100 rooms.
-Choose the io packages you use *appropriately* for that.